Yukon’s Plant Festival

 For this first edition of the Yukon’s Plant Festival we wish to create community around plants, bring everyone from the curious to the experts together, to share knowledge and our passion for the plant world.

-This festival will be a gathering of diverse plant enthusiasts and our activity topics will range from gardening to plant art to herbalism… and so much more!
+This festival will be a gathering of diverse plant enthusiasts and plant curious and our activity topics will range from gardening to plant art to herbalism… and so much more!

 You will also find a range of beautiful locally made products that focus entirely on the natural world at the Plant Fair.